 -Of those who responded, we have recorded:

--69 local authorities reporting no paragraph 55 applications
+-74 local authorities reported that they had received no paragraph 55 applications

--26 authorities who did not know or would not provide further information.
+-30 authorities reported that they were unable to or would not provide further information.

 -South Norfolk was the authority with the greatest number of applications, with 7 approvals, 10 refused, 7 appeals (all dismissed) 1 withdrawn and 1 submitted awaiting decision.